WebExp0528/bedrock/wiki/introduction.md

 ### [Typescript](https://www.typescriptlang.org/)

-Type errors found within compile type - it's beautiful.
+Type errors are found within compile time - it's beautiful.

 ### [React](https://reactjs.org/)

+React.
 We are also using [react hooks](https://reactjs.org/docs/hooks-reference.html).
 All the components are functional components (except the ones that should be inherited from lib's class components, like nextjs root "App" component).

 ### [Next](https://nextjs.org/)